 Devon Duvets logo over a coffee machine portafilter filled with ground coffee.

-In this blog, we’ll uncover how caffeine disrupts sleep, how long it stays in your body, the best time to stop drinking caffeine, and some natural alternatives to help you sleep better.
-Plus, we answer some of the most commonly searched questions about caffeine and sleep, ensuring you get the full picture.
+In this blog, we’ll look at how caffeine affects sleep, how long it actually stays in your body, when you should consider cutting it off for the day, and some easy, natural swaps to help you sleep better.
+Plus, we’ll answer some of the most common questions people have about caffeine and sleep.

 Three cappuccinos with latte art on a wooden table, warm and inviting.Three cappuccinos with latte art on a wooden table, warm and inviting.